bautheac/finRes/README.md

-The [finRes](https://bautheac.github.io/finRes/) suite is organised along the lines of the [tidyverse](www.tidyverse.org) of [Hadley Wickham](http://hadley.nz/) and the [RStudio](https://www.rstudio.com/) team.
-It is a set of packages that work in harmony because they share common data representations and ‘API’ design.
+The [finRes](https://bautheac.github.io/finRes/) suite is organised along the lines of the [tidyverse](www.tidyverse.org) of [Hadley Wickham](http://hadley.nz/) and the [RStudio](https://www.rstudio.com/) team (Wickham 2017): it’s a set of packages that work in harmony because they share common data representations and ‘API’ design.
 It is meant to facilitate data-science and research in finance and financial economics in R. This package is designed to make it easy to install and load multiple ‘finRes’ packages in a single step.
 Install the development version from github with `devtools::install_github("bautheac/finRes")`.